meichthys/window_sensors/README.md

 ## Building & Testing

-The general build process goes like:
+The general build process to build a sensor looks like:

 1. Flash your ESP8266 with the ESPHome firmware
 2. Configure MQTT broker to receive signal from sensor (See [MQTT](###MQTT) Below).